SkeletonMan03/FZEasyMarauderFlash/README.md

-# Easy Flipper Zero Marauder Flash
+# Easy Flipper Zero ESP32 Flash
 This is for easily flashing Marauder on an ESP32 or WiFi Devboard for a Flipper Zero!
 ![Screenshot of EasyInstall](https://raw.githubusercontent.com/SkeletonMan03/FZEasyMarauderFlash/main/EasyInstall_Screenshot.png)